-Dragons have been a heraldic symbol closely associated with the city of Norwich since the Middle Ages and today dragons are still visible across the city's architecture and feature in many city celebrations.
+Dragons have been a heraldic symbol closely associated with the city of Norwich since the Middle Ages (including the Guild of St George and its procession featuring Snap the dragon), and today dragons are still visible across the city's architecture and feature in many city celebrations.

 Michael Loveday, Chief Executive of Norwich HEART said: "Norwich has got an amazing wealth of outstanding heritage that stands head and shoulders above other cities.
 HEART's hugely successful Dragon Festival is a brilliant way of getting all generations into heritage, and our 2011 events showed that over 75,000 people enjoyed this unique heritage experience."

 After the success of the inaugural Dragon Festival in 2009, the event returned in 2011 due to popular demand, with another two weeks packed with over 60 dragon-related activities for all the family.
 Running from Saturday 12 to Sunday 27 February 2011, the second week being half-term, events took place at around 30 venues across Norwich.